 College can be a fun and exciting new experience for incoming students (including first-years, transfers, and graduate students!), but it can also come with some challenges.
 Safer is here to answer questions and provide support during this time of transition.
 In order to help your move into this new environment, here are some commonly asked questions regarding topics Safer addresses:

 Commonly Asked Questions from Incoming Students

 What exactly is considered (sexual assault/stalking/domestic violence)?

-- Sexual assault is broader in definition than rape.
-Any nonconsensual sexual act, such as touching or kissing, can be sexual assault.
-Rape is an act of nonconsensual sexual intercourse that may involve coercion, threat of forces, violence, immediate and unlawful bodily injury or threats of future retaliation and duress.
+- Sexual Assault is broader in definition than rape.
+Any nonconsensual sexual act, such as touching or kissing, can be considered sexual assault.

 - Central to understanding sexual assault is understanding consent.
 Affirmative consent is a freely given, reversible, informed, enthusiastic, specific, and ongoing decision among all participants to engage in any sexual activity.

 - Stalking is a repeated pattern or course of conduct directed at a specific person that would cause a person to feel fear.